Travel & conservation company, since 1991

 Some birds have evolved to respond to fire by making use of nectar resources elsewhere

 Barnard studies the movement of fynbos endemic bird species in such events.
-Each of the 6 endemic fynbos bird species has a different movement strategy.
+Each of the six endemic fynbos bird species has a different movement strategy.
 Some of these birds hang around in their territories, like the orange-breasted sunbird, and they are very vulnerable to fire.
 But the Cape sugarbirds move on, sometimes very long distances.
-Like them, some birds have evolved to respond to large scale fire by making use of nectar resources elsewhere, others are less evolved in that way.
+Like them, some birds have evolved to respond to large-scale fire by using nectar resources elsewhere; others are less evolved in that way.

-They have found that over the past 10 or 15 years, more birds have been moving down into the suburbs in the event of fire.
-The sugarbird has an unfortunate name as the association might encourage more people to place sugar water feeders in their garden after fires in order to help the birds.
+They have found that over the past 10 or 15 years, more birds have been moving down into the suburbs in the event of a fire.
+The sugarbird has an unfortunate name as the association might encourage more people to place sugar water feeders in their gardens after fires to help the birds.
 ‘I have mixed feelings about this,’ says Barnard.
 ‘I feel the way people provide resources for wildlife is, on the whole, a negative thing because it creates a dependency.
-By doing so we alter movement patterns, survival patterns, health and disease vulnerability.’
-Barnard stresses that she is not talking only about fynbos endemic birds, but species in general.
+Doing so alters movement patterns, survival patterns, health and disease vulnerability.’
+Barnard stresses that she is not talking only about fynbos endemic birds but species in general.
 ‘But at the same time,’ she says, ‘we have manipulated the area around natural fynbos, and we have caused more fires than is natural, so we cannot help but try to compensate by providing food in the event of such a large scale fire.’

 ©Christian Boix